20101301-Alina-Hasan/Parallel-HyperLogLog/README.md

-# Parallel HyperLogLog Cardinality Estimation 📊
+# Parallelizing HyperLogLog for Scalable Cardinality Estimation 📊

 This project demonstrates how to estimate the cardinality (i.e., the number of unique elements) of dataset columns using the **HyperLogLog (HLL)** algorithm with parallel processing for improved performance.